 Buyer pages should focus on:

 The landing page guide covers the general principles.
-In real estate, the highest-impact change is usually separating the conversion path by lead type.
+In real estate, separating the conversion path by lead type is a sensible early test when buyer and seller inquiries currently share one generic page.

 CRM measurement: from lead to commission